-The most popular museum in Bilbao is the successful and wonderful Guggenheim Bilbao Museum.
-Butcity has also many others interesting proposals as: Fine Arts Bilbao Museum, Basque Museum, Bilbao Museum of Art Reproductions, Bilbao Bullfighting Museum.
+The Bilbao most popular museum is the successful and wonderful Guggenheim Bilbao Museum.
+But the city can also offer many others interesting proposals like: Fine Arts Bilbao Museum, Basque Museum, Bilbao Maritime Museum, Bilbao Museum of Art Reproductions and Athletic Club Museum.

-There is a combinated ticket (Artean Pass) to the Guggenheim and Fine Arts Museum and you will get a better price.
-Really an interesting proposal for visitors that want to know more about Bilbao and the Basque Country.
+Artean Pass is a joint admission ticket for visit the Guggenheim and Fine Arts Museums getting a discount.
+It is really an interesting proposal for visitors that want to know more about Bilbao and the Basque Country.

-Opened in October 1997 quickly became the center of museum offer.
+Opened in October 1997 and quickly became the main protagonist of the Basque Country museum offer.

-The building is an impressive sculpture of titanium, stone and glass desined by the Canadian artichect Frank O.Gehry.
-Gerhy was himself who choose the location for the building using vacant room of an industrial past that succumbed to the new times.
+The building is an impressive sculpture of titanium, stone and glass designed by the American architect Frank O.Gehry.
+Gerhy himself was who personally chose the location, integrating the museum into the urban structure of the city and occupying with new proposals the free space of industrial past whose obsolete structures had succumbed to new times.

 The stunning work of Gerhy, houses one of the most important permanent collections of contemporary art as well as, offering temporary exhibitions that collect latest artistic trends.